mlz-ictrl/nicos/doc/source/setups.rst

 .. data:: datasinks

-   A list of names of :ref:`data_sinks`, i.e. special devices that process measured data.
+   A list of names of :ref:`data-sinks`, i.e. special devices that process measured data.
 These devices must be defined somewhere in a ``devices`` dictionary.